January 9, 2002

 November 15, 2002

 Secretary Abraham announces that the Strategic Petroleum Reserve has reached 592 million barrels.
-Full capacity is 700 million barrels.
+The full capacity is 700 million barrels.

 November 15, 2002

-The Department's Argonne National Laboratory, located outside Chicago, Illinois, dedicates the Advanced Power-train Research Facility, the nation's only independent testing facility for engines, fuel cells, electric drives, and energy storage.
-State-of-the art performance and emissions measurement equipment at the facility is designed to enhance the development of advance technology powertrain components for cars and trucks, support model development, and validate advanced vehicle technology.
+The Department's Argonne National Laboratory, located outside Chicago, Illinois, dedicates the Advanced Powertrain Research Facility, the nation's only independent testing facility for engines, fuel cells, electric drives, and energy storage.
+State-of-the art performance and emissions measurement equipment at the facility is designed to enhance the development of advanced technology powertrain components for cars and trucks, support model development, and validate advanced vehicle technology.